 After that the migration is done by Hubspot, take a look at your website design.
 What you should look for are the parts that are constituting one big element.
 For example, if you have a button, one text block on the same image background, this is eligible to become a module.
 A module is an element in the website editor that will give the same global directions at its elements.

 In order to optimize the use of your resources and limit the budget, it is key to create modules that are repeatable.
 By only creating once one module, you would be able to use it on other pages.
 For that, list all of the repetitive parts, that appear on different pages.
 Those parts are the ones that are eligible to be a repetitive module.

-For example, here, we've built for our customer NTT Data a reusable module to display breadcrumbs:
+For example, here, we've built for one of our customers a reusable module to display breadcrumbs: